jackson15j/android_test/README.md

   `local.properties`), is to place them in either:
   `app/src/main/assets`, or: `app/src/main/res/raw`.
 Others have said
   root of the project, but haven't gotten this to work for me yet.
+* The `intent` mechanism is Android speak for different processes and how data is passed between those processes.
+* `intent-filter`'s are used to register your application to handle specific scenarios.
+One example of where this is needed is in Oauth.
+  We need the redirect uri to come back to the application.
+This requires the redirect uri to have a schema which the Browser/WebView doesn't understand, so that it looks up an application which can handle it.
+Else we will be trapped in the Browser/WebView.

 Books
 =====